Holding Procedures 101

 5 min read

-It's the last leg of a four-day trip.
-Everything is ready for the arrival procedure at JFK.
-You update the passengers about the twenty minutes remaining in-flight and instruct the flight attendants to prepare the cabin.
+You inform the passengers about the 20 minutes left in flight and ask the flight attendants to prepare the cabin.

 • Hazardous weather